resii-tech/NessusEssentialsLab/README.md

 - Under Network adapter choose *Bridged*
 - Click close and finish
 - Open your vm and follow the steps to install Windows
-- **remember your user name and password** when you create an account
+- **Remember your user name and password** when you create an account